fastestimator/fastestimator/apphub/README.md

 ## What's included in each example

-Each example in contains two files:
+Each example contains two files:

 1. python file (.py): The FastEstimator source code needed to run the example.
 2. jupyter notebook (.ipynb): notebook that provides step-by-step instructions and explanations about the implementation.